marcushyett/historyCheck/README.md

-# historyCheck
+# HistoryCheck
-Chrome extension for checking your history
+Chrome extension for checking your history on a specific page